Fabian-G/quest/docs/configuration.md

 # A view definition with the name inbox.
 # [views.inbox]
+# # This is the message that will be shown when running quest help.
+# # Should describe the purpose of this view.
+# descripition = "Lists all tasks that match the view query"
 # query = '!done && @inbox'
 # sort = ["+creation","+description"]
 # clean = ["@inbox"]